Reactor Internals

 [Animated sequence]

 A hand draws a line from left to right with multiple points along it.
 At each of those points are images of documents, a calculator, graphs, and text message icons.
-Near the center of the line is a large yellow trophy with the words “30 YEARS EXPERIENCE” on it.
+Near the center of the line is a large yellow trophy with the words “30 years experience” on it.

 [Voiceover]